wfaler/ansible-trusty/README.md

 - Scala with sbt
 - Javascript with Node and npm

-Remove references to docker, node, npm, nginx, java and sbt if you want just a clean Haskell environment (I've included them as they are things I used regularly).
+Remove references to docker, node, npm, nginx, java and sbt if you want just a clean Haskell environment, checkout the branch called _haskell_.

 The scripts also remove a bunch of Ubuntu bundled junk.
 To run this do the following after changing the hosts file appropriately:

-	ansible-playbook dev-machine.yml -i hosts --ask-pass --ask-sudo-pass --extra-vars "defaultUser=[your username]"
+	ansible-playbook dev-machine.yml -i hosts --ask-pass --ask-sudo-pass --extra-vars "user=[your username]"

 Start Emacs on the host and let it download the required Haskell packages.
 Emacs should now work as a Haskell IDE with auto-complete and all!